r4geghost/Notes/README.md

 ## Features

-- Create, edit, and delete text-based notes
+- Create, edit, and delete notes with text and images
 - Search through existing notes by content
 - Pin important notes for quick access
 - Organize notes with automatic timestamps